TeamBasedInquiryLearning/calculus/README.md

 Hosted at <https://teambasedinquirylearning.github.io/calculus/>.

-# How to fix branch issue
+# How to fix branch issues

-If you accidentally make updates to the `main` branch, open the Terminal and enter this line, changing `my-new-branch` to something approriate.
+If you accidentally make updates to the `main` branch, after pushing you will get the error message `Can't push refs to remote.
+Try running "Pull" first to integrate your changes.`

+To fix this, open the Terminal and enter this line, changing `my-new-branch` to something approriate.

 ```bash
 BRANCH=my-new-branch